aleksydziarmaga/project-mama/README.md

 ## User access
 ### Login
 Use ([server-address]/api/Login) to log in.
-Body of the post request is json data of the form:
+Body of the --post-- request is json data of the form:
 ```
 {
 "username": "[name or email]",
 "password": "[passwd]"
 }
 ```
 If credentials are correct, server will return true, false otherwise.

 ### Registration
-Use ([server-address]/api/Registration) to log in.
+Use ([server-address]/api/Registration) to register a user.
-Body of the post request is json data of the form:
+ --Post-- request with json data of the form:

 ```
 {